m21ark/ldts/README.md

 ## Team

-This project was developed by at LDTS 2021/2022 by:
+This project was developed at LDTS 2021/2022 by:

 | Name     | Email        |
 |----------------|----------------------------|